 Snack foods like fruit, a dairy or dairy alternative drink, savoury muffins, mini vegetable frittatas, wholegrain sandwiches, yoghurts, protein drinks such as Sanitarium pb nutritionTM, and wholegrain muesli or oat bars.

-Quick meals like a bowl of wholegrain cereal such as Weet-BixTM with dairy or dairy free milk, wholegrain toast with SanitariumTM Smooth Peanut Butter, a banana berry smoothie, leftover pasta with pesto, or leftover brown rice stir-fried with vegetables.
+Quick meals like a bowl of wholegrain cereal such as Weet-BixTM with dairy or dairy free milk, a banana berry smoothie, leftover pasta with pesto, or leftover brown rice stir-fried with vegetables.

 Speak to an Accredited Practicing Dietitian or Accredited Sports Dietitian